sodadata/docs/soda-cl/failed-row-samples.md

 <small>✖️ &nbsp;&nbsp; Available in a no-code check</small>

 If you wish to prevent Soda from collecting and sending failed row samples to Soda Cloud for an individual check, you can set the `samples limit` to `0`.
 Alternatively, you can disable all samples for all your data; see [Disable samples in Soda Cloud]({% link soda-cl/sample-datasets.md %}#disable-samples-in-soda-cloud).

+This configuration applies only to checks defined in an agreement or in a checks YAML file.

 {% include code-header.html %}
 ```yaml
 checks for dim_customer: